Alan72104/Alan72104/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-A calculator in C# using SFML
+A calculator in C# using osu!framework
 - 🌱 I’m currently learning ...
-Autoit, C# and SFML
+Autoit, C# and osu!framework
 - 🤠 I want to make ...
 An osu! client from competely scratch in C#, because it's a great game
 <!--
 - 👯 I’m looking to collaborate on ... nope